interNFT/use-cases/use-cases-working-draft.md

 Interchain NFTs and Metadata should have features which will directly benefit users, promote the adoption of decentralised web standards and offer new economic mechanisms for sustainable digital finance and the impact economy.

-By presenting a set of canonical use-cases and user stories, this document starts to describe the defining features of Interchain NFTs and Metadata, and why these are beneficial,
+By presenting a set of canonical use-cases and user stories, this document starts to describe the defining features of Interchain NFTs and Metadata, and why these are beneficial.

 This document is intended to support the InterNFT Working Group to identify technical requirements for developing an interface standard for Interchain NFTs and an Interchain Metadata Standard for NFT referent resources.
 Recommendations in these standards should be sense-checked against these use-cases and requirements.